isabellahu77/Isabella_BSE_Portfolio/index.md

 When you turn the switch, the motor gains power due to the completion of the circuit so it starts rotating, which turns on the LED and moves the arm inside the box to turn the switch off which cuts the circuit and thus makes the motor stop running.

 ## Challenges:
-- putting together box, sanding down pieces and replacing them
+- putting together box, sanding down acrylic pieces and replacing them because they were broken
-- soldering on circuit board (PCB), did not heat up wires enough
+- soldering on circuit board (PCB), did not heat up wires enough which caused the solder wire to not stick onto the board.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/ec8RczE3qd8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+## Next Steps:
+- add different features to box
+- ex. have different arm movements instead of just opening and closing
+- ex. add buzzer, makes a sound when switch turned on

 <!-- # Schematics -->
 <!-- Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->